samrudh/samrudh/README.md

 (In case it doesn't work, do ping me on [LinkedIn](https://www.linkedin.com/in/samrudha-kelkar-data-science/).
 Many times I switch off the backend NLP engine to optimize the cloud costs)

 \
 Samrudha, an engineer/builder at heart, is working on solving interesting data science problems.
-Active in Computer Vision and NLP.
 Professional work includes work on custom NER models, linear optimization, real-time ad-tech bidding engines, time series forecasting, probabilistic models, IoT solution development.
 Experience of deployable data science applications using modern data pipelines.

 Enjoy teaching ML to beginners.
 Played a key role in driving the AI/ML club at DBS Bank and the SpiceTalks at the current employer, SpiceWorks.
 Passionate about open source and writing tech blogs.